UPDATE June 2021

 Please visit wiki.

-We encourage you to download and evaluate the latest release, the “.jar” file found here.
-Squid requires Java 1.8.
-Java 1.9 and 1.10 are no longer supported and Java 1.11 and 1.12 involve major architectural changes that we have elected to avoid until 2024-2025.
+Squid3 requires Oracle’s Java 1.8.
+Java 1.9 and 1.10 are no longer supported and Java 1.11 through 1.17 involve major architectural changes that we have elected to avoid until 2024-2025.
 You can read here about the community’s plans for Java.

 To contribute issues and feedback, please join GitHub here.
 While using Squid3, the help menu provides a link that initializes a new GitHub issue for you - please use freely.